Term of the Moment

 (1) For Amazon's Android tablets, see Fire tablet.

 (2) An e-book system from Amazon.com that includes a family of portable e-readers and a vast library of e-books.
 Introduced in 2007 with 88,000 titles and more than a hundred best sellers, the Kindle has defined the e-book industry.
-Kindle devices have become thinner, lighter and brighter, and the book selection continually increases (more than one million by 2015).
-Titles are searched and purchased on the Kindle and immediately downloaded via Amazon's WhisperNet via Wi-Fi or cellular, depending on model and geographic area.
-Newspapers and magazines are sent overnight for morning reading.
+By 2024, there were more than four million e-books available, and Kindle devices have become thinner, lighter and brighter.

-Featuring models with 6" and 10" screens, Web access and music playback on earlier models was later dropped (all of which are available on Amazon's Fire tablets).
-The Kindle's monochrome E Ink display enables the battery to last up to a month.
-See E Ink and Fire tablet.
+Featuring models with 6" and 10" screens, Web access and music playback on earlier models was later dropped but are available on Amazon's tablets (see Fire tablet).
+The Kindle's monochrome E Ink display enables the battery to last up to a month (see E Ink).

 Send-to-Kindle